Safe Use of Medicines

 When something goes wrong with your medicine

-Reporting a problem related to your medicine can help improve safety for everybody.
-To report a problem or to get advice when something goes wrong with a medicine, you can contact the Adverse Medicines Event Line on 1300 134 237 between 9am and 5pm (AEST) for the cost of a local call.
+Reporting a reaction (called an “adverse event”) to your medicine can help improve safety for everybody.
+To report a problem with your medicine, you can use the Therapeutic Goods Administration’s Adverse Event Management System (AEMS).